-The AMBA® AXI4 ACE-Lite slave port on the GIC-600 Distributor provides access to the entire register map except for the GITS_TRANSLATER register.
+The ACE-Lite slave port on the GIC-600 Distributor provides access to the entire register map except for the GITS_TRANSLATER registers.
 The interface supports either 64-bit, 128-bit, or 256-bit data widths.

-The GIC-600 only accepts single beat accesses of the sizes for each register that are shown in the Programmers model, see Programmer's model.
-All other accesses are rejected and given either an OKAY or SLVERR response that is based on the GICT_ERR0CTLR.UE bit.
+The GIC-600 only accepts single beat accesses of the sizes for each register that are shown in the Programmers model, see Chapter 4 Programmers model.
+All other accesses are rejected and given either an OK or SLVERR response that is based on the GICT_ERR0CTLR.UE bit.

-NoteThe a<x>user_s[2:0] signals are not used and must be tied LOW.
+NoteThe a<x>user_s[2:0] signals are not used and must be tied to 0.

 |Combined acceptance capability||3|

 The GIC-600 uses a<x>cache_s, a<x>domain_s, and a<x>bar_s signals to detect cache maintenance operations and barrier transactions that are responded to in a protocol-compliant manner but are otherwise ignored.
 The GIC-600 also ignores other cachability, shareability, and protection settings except Security, a<x>prot_s.

 If you are connecting to an AXI3 or AXI4 port, signals a<x>domain>_s, a<x>bar_s and, for AXI3, a<x>len[7:4] must all be tied to 0.